awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-cloud-logic.rst

       .. container:: option

          Android - Java
-             Navigate to your project folder (the folder that typically contains your project level build.gradle), and add the SDK to your app.
+             In a terminal window, navigate to your project folder (the folder that typically contains your project level :file:`build.gradle`), and add the SDK to your app.
+Note that the friendly name that specified for the `api` category will be the package name of the generated code.

             .. code-block:: bash